deprimus/Tale/README.md

 # About <a href="https://unity.com"><img align="right" src="https://img.shields.io/badge/Unity-2020.3.2f1-000000?logo=Unity" alt="Unity 20" /></a>

+**Tale** is a powerful prop manipulation utility designed for storytelling.
+You can use it in your games to show dialog, play sounds and videos, manipulate the camera, create transitions, and much more.
+Everything is very customizable; you give Tale a bunch of objects and animations, and it does the heavy lifting.

+Here's what Tale currently provides:

+- **Scene Manipulation**
+- **Dialog**, with support for:
+  - rich text
+  - avatars
+  - additive mode (continue the previous reply)
+  - animations like click-to-continue
+  - voices:
+    - normal and also looping (for Undertale-like voices)
+    - reverb effect (for monologue or "inner" voices)
+- **Cinematics**, with support for:
+  - Videos
+  - Subtitles
+  - Images, with multiple animations like crossfade
+- **Audio**, with support for:
+  - Multi-Channel sound
+  - Music, with loop/shuffle support
+- **Transitions**, based on custom animations
+- **Camera Manipulation**, with support for:
+  - Post-Processing
+  - zoom, position and rotation
+- **Transform Manipulation**, with support for:
+  - position and rotation
+- **Other Actions**, such as:
+  - Exec, for custom code that runs on the Tale queue
+  - Repeat and Delay, for managing other actions
+  - Multiplex and Parallelize, for orchestrating many actions at the same time
+- **Editor Macros**, for setting up Tale and adding new props as easily as possible

+You can easily extend Tale by creating your own actions.

+> Check out `ExecAction.cs` to see how to implement a simple action.

+# Getting started

+1. Copy the `Assets` folder into your project's `Assets` folder
+2. In the toolbar, click `Tale -> Setup -> Run Full Setup`
+3. Click `Import` if a window pops up
+4. All done.
+Tale is now fully operational.

+Here's the old setup in case you want to manually set up Tale, or want to see how it works: [setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md).

+There is currently no documentation; there will be one someday.

+# Design

-**Tale** is a prop manipulation utility designed for storytelling.
-In other words, it's a modular framework that can run various actions (either sequentially or in parallel).
+At its core, Tale is a modular framework that can run various actions (either sequentially or in parallel).
 These actions manipulate objects and components in an useful way.
 For example, the dialog action uses a canvas, some animators and some text components to provide a very customizable dialog system.
 All you have to do is to create these objects and to give them to Tale.

-Tale was created to ease the development of games, especially story-driven ones.
-However, it can be used in any type of project.
+The framework provides a queue-driven action system, support for parallel actions, and multiple built-in actions.

+Tale also includes a Trigger system which allows scripts to send events to each other.
+This is mostly used by actions, but works perfectly fine for other use cases.

+# Implementation

-It was developed for Unity 2020, but should also work with 2021 and newer versions.
-However, some actions are not guaranteed to work (for example, the post-processing actions may not work because they rely on Post Processing Stack v2).
+Tale was designed for Unity 2020, but should also work with 2021 and newer versions.
+However, the Post-Processing actions are not guaranteed to work because they rely on the old Post Processing Stack v2.

-The framework provides a queue-driven action system, support for parallel actions, and multiple built-in actions for manipulating:

-- Scenes
-- Dialog (with support for rich text, avatars, animations like click-to-continue, etc)
-- Transitions (based on custom animations)
-- Audio (multi-channel sound, music, dialog voice with looping support for Undertale-like voices)
-- Camera (including post-processing, zoom, position and rotation)
-- Cinematics (videos, subtitles, images with multiple animations like crossfade)
-- Transforms (position and rotation)

-You can easily extend Tale by creating your own actions.

-# Getting started

-In order to be able to use Tale, you need to follow the [setup guide](https://github.com/deprimus/Tale/blob/master/SETUP.md).
+We haven't encountered any problems for Unity 2020 and 2021.
+If you find one, open an issue.
+We haven't tested newer versions yet; when we eventually do it, you'll see a compatibility matrix here.

 # Releases